tempodb/tempodb-ruby/README.md

     end

 ## delete_series(*options={}*)
-Delete series objects by the given criteria.
+Delete series objects by the given filter criteria.
 This method has the same query parameters as `get_series`.
 Series can be deleted by id, key, tag and attribute.
-Calling this method with no filter arguments will delete all series in a given database (Similar to 'DELETE * FROM series' in sql)
+You must specify at least one filter query param for deletion.
+If you want to truncate your database (remove all series), you must specify `:allow_truncation => true`.

 ### Parameters
 * ids - an array of ids to include (Array of strings)
 * keys - an array of keys to include (Array of strings)
 * tags - an array of tags to filter on.
 These tags are and'd together (Array of strings)
 * attributes - a hash of key/value pairs to filter on.
 These attributes are and'd together.
 (Hash)
+* allow_truncation - a boolean that must be passed when you wish to delete all your series.
+Mutually exclusive with the filter query parameters.
+(Boolean)

 ### Returns
 A DeleteSummary object